Outsource Commodities, Not Core

 You can outsource commodities; don’t outsource core. [tweet this]

 Not sure which is which?
-Read my free ebook, “ASPIRE to your Capabilities,” a guide to identifying your corporate (or personal) strengths.
-Also see "Expertise in Product Management" to examine the four key areas of expertise for product managers and product marketing.
+Read the free ebook, “ASPIRE to your Capabilities,” a guide to identifying your corporate (or personal) strengths.